al-ptk/fashion-store/design/tasks/Route Tasks.md

 - Hero Intro
 - Featured products
-- New products
+- New products (skipped for now)
-- Products in sale
+- Products in sale (skipped for now)
 - About Us
 - Custom Service

 ## Catalog